-Also, its lumps come inconsistent quality and size of three inches per briquette that allows for more natural utilization and offers positive outcome.
+Also, its lumps come with inconsistent quality and size of three inches per briquette that allows for more natural utilization and offers a positive outcome.

 It is fired until all water, and other organic impurities are burned away and eliminated from the product.
 This offers you lump charcoal with the top-most rank of quality standards.

 Lighting this charcoal is simpler compared to other brands.
 Once lit, it quickly delivers high warmth and temperature.